-Replace one regular watering with the fertilizer solution to avoid overwatering.
-Use enough of the solution to moisten the soil all the way to the bottom of the container until excess starts to seep out the holes.
+Replace one regular watering each month with the fertilizer solution to avoid overwatering.
+Use enough of the solution to moisten the soil all the way to the bottom of the container until the excess starts to seep out the holes.
 Add plain water if the 1 gallon of fertilizer solution isn't enough to thoroughly wet the soil.
-Plants being over-fertilized will develop yellow or burned tips and leaf margins.
+If you over-fertilize, the plant will develop yellow or burned tips and leaf margins.

 Browning, dead-looking leaves mean either you're overwatering or underwatering.
 If the soil feels wet and muddy, let it dry out and make sure the container has holes in the bottom so water can drain.
 If the soil is dry and hard, water more frequently.

-In summer, the corn plant can live outside but in winter, keep it indoors in bright light where you can maintain daytime temperatures between 60 and 70 degrees Fahrenheit and 50 to 60 F at night.
-Plants grown in light conditions that are too bright can develop streaks and dry patches on the foliage.
+In summer, the corn plant can live outside, but in winter, keep it indoors in bright light where you can maintain daytime temperatures between 60 and 70 F and nighttime temperatures of 50 to 60 F. Plants grown in light conditions that are too bright can develop streaks and dry patches on the foliage.
 Foliage may drop when temperatures suddenly fluctuate or the corn plant is situated in a drafty area.

 Pests and Pest Solutions

 While generally resistant to most pests, you may find scale insects and spider mites bother your corn plant.
-Check the leaves and stems carefully.
-Scale insects looks like hard lumps that will dislodge when pressed with a fingernail.
-Spider mites are white, minuscule insects that feed in colonies on the leaves.
+Scale insects looks like hard lumps that dislodge when you press them with your fingernail.
+Spider mites are dark, minuscule pests that feed in colonies on the leaves.
 You'll often see a fine webbing over the leaves that looks like a spider web.

 Trimming and Size Maintenance